 When you trust your DSO, you can trust the labs the recommend.
 Your dental partnership organization knows which labs are authorized, genuine, and operating at the highest level.
 They have already vetted them, done site visits, and spoken with owners and managers about how things are run.

-At Independence DSO, we know what our dentists need from their dental labs: quality control, consistency, good communication, predictable results, fast turnaround times, and excellent rates.
+At Independence Dental DSO, we know what our dentists need from their dental labs: quality control, consistency, good communication, predictable results, fast turnaround times, and excellent rates.
 It is our job to help you align with a compatible lab for the specific needs of your practice.
-Contact us today to learn more about the Independence DSO family and how we can work together.
+Contact us today to learn more about the Independence Dental family and how we can work together.